korykkb/Amazon-Clone/README.md

 # About the project
-<p> This project mimics the website of e-commerence giant, Amazon.HTML5, CSS3, and Javascript are used to build and design the home, orders, checkout, and tracking pages. <p>
+<p> This project mimics the website of e-commerence giant, Amazon.
+HTML5, CSS3, and Javascript are used to build and design the home, orders, checkout, and tracking pages. <p>